-At the same time, gift giving fun and is even a love language for some.
+At the same time, gift giving is fun and can even be a love language for some.

 I have found that very few minimalist families are comfortable forgoing gifts altogether.
-Instead, the focus is placed on careful selecting clutter-free, thoughtful and useful gifts.
+Instead, the focus is placed on carefully selecting clutter-free, thoughtful and useful gifts.